meteor-useraccounts/core/README.md

 <a name="configuration-api"/>
 ### Configuration API

-There are basically few different ways to interact with AccountsTemplates for basic configuration:
+There are basically two different ways to interact with AccountsTemplates for basic configuration:
 * AccountsTemplates.configureRoute(route_code, options);
 * AccountsTemplates.configure(options);
-* AccountsTemplates.init();

-There is no specific order for the above calls to be effective, and you can do many of them possibly in different files, but `AccountsTemplates.init();` **should always come last**!
+There is no specific order for the above calls to be effective, and you can do many of them possibly in different files
-After `.init()` is called no more changes are allowed...

-**The only other requirement is to make exactly the same calls on both the server and the client.** As already suggested, the best thing is to put everything inside a file shared between both.
+**The only other requirement is to make exactly the same calls on both the server and the client.** The best thing is to put everything inside a file shared between both.
 I suggest you use something like `lib/config/at_config.js`

 <a name="options"/>